Growing Up With the Ghost of the Avro Arrow

 Just one more...

-Okay, I couldn't resist... just one more
+Okay, I couldn't resist... just a couple more